-Technological resources, including computers, other electronic devices, programs, networks and the Internet, provide opportunities to enhance instruction, appeal to different learning styles and meet the educational goals of the board.
+The board provides its student and staff access to a variety of technological resources.
+These resources provide opportunities to enhance learning and improve communication within the school community and with the larger global community.
 Through the school system's technological resources, users can observe events as they occur around the world, interact with others on a variety of subjects, and acquire access to current and in-depth information.